LokimuKH19/DRQI/README.md

 - The pre-training mentioned in the original manuscript has to be done manually, by switching the loss in the 2 main programs.
 (The current log files are not involved)
 - In extremely rare cases, sometimes the model without pre-training still might convergence to high ordered eigenpairs.
 - The save figure function has problems on nomenclature of the figures.
-- Some annotations were written in Chinese in the program files.
+- Some minor annotations were written in Chinese in the program files.